bowerhaus/PigeonatorFlaskServer/README.md

   sudo ufw allow 5341
 ```

+## Copy Across Model Files

+The ML Server can host several different models simultaneously.
+The chosen model is identified by name as part of the endpoint name.
+Simply copy your model into the Model folder and it will be loaded on first access by the Flask server.
+Note that model names are case sensitive so the filename must exactly match that in the API call.

 ## Power Up the Flask Server

 The server can either be executed directly from a shell or can be debugged using VSCode.
 With the latter, I've found it is best to start it from the command line in the correct working folder: